Football Official

 While unusual, it's the right thing to do.
 It may be that the official, possibly getting to it late or the offense ran the play quickly, was in the process of counting when the play went off.
 Yes, the official should be counting "faster" but the idea is to get it right.
 He did.
 If the official thought he had 12, a less than perfect solution could be to stop play if he thinks he has 12, count, then flag it.
 If there are 11, play on.

-Asked by Cdk about 8 years ago
+Asked by Brian Jarrell about 9 years ago

 I've been a Ram fan since 67,my question is why was the 1967 playoff game between the Los Angeles Rams and the Green Bay Packers played at Lambeau field instead of Los Angeles Memorial Coliseum?
 The Rams had a better record plus they beat the Packers